Voices: The Journal of New York Folklore

 Bibliographic Citations

-For citations of text from outside sources, use the author-date style described in The Chicago Manual of Style.
+For citations of text from outside sources, use the author-date style, described in The Chicago Manual of Style.
+If any material is quoted in a printed reference, the page numbers must be included in the citation.
+For online sources, include the title of the website page and the hyperlink.

 Language

-All material must be submitted in English.
-Foreign-language terms (transliterated, where appropriate, into the Roman alphabet) should be italicized and followed by a concise parenthetical English gloss; the author bears responsibility for the correct spelling and orthographics of non-English words.
-British spellings should be Americanized.
+All material must be submitted in US English.
+Foreign-language terms (transliterated, where appropriate, into the Roman alphabet) should be italicized.

 Publication Process